AmrAlmari/Git-Practice-AmroAlmari/README.md

 ### 1. What is the difference between Git and GitHub?

-**Git** is a distributed version control system used to track changes in source code during development.
+**Git** is a distributed version control system for tracking changes in source code during software development.
+It is designed for coordinating work among programmers, but it can be used to track changes in any set of files.
+Its goals include speed, data integrity, and support for distributed, non-linear workflows.
-**GitHub** is a cloud-based hosting service that lets you manage Git repositories, collaborate with others, and use features like Pull Requests, Issues, and Actions.
+**GitHub** is a web-based Git repository hosting service, which offers all of the distributed revision control and source code management (SCM) functionality of Git as well as adding its own features.

 ---